softwarecrash/Daly2MQTT/README.md

 # NEWS!!!
-Please vote your vavorite mqtt data style here https://forms.gle/SqKQsi3BrHDMyGC98
+Please vote your favorite mqtt data style here https://forms.gle/SqKQsi3BrHDMyGC98

 # DALY-BMS-to-MQTT
 Little Program for ESP82XX to get the Daly BMS Data to web and MQTT